YashPandey1405/TaskNexus/Postman-Collections/Project-Route/README.md

 ### 📌 Purpose

-The `/` route handles Project Creation , Updation & Deletion setup on the TaskNexus platform.
+The `/` route handles Project CRUD setup on the TaskNexus platform.